Agent Data Protocol: Unifying Datasets for Diverse, Effective Fine-tuning of LLM Agents: Cross Dataset Analysis

-\textbf{Function Reasoning Analysis.} A striking finding is the high function thought coverage across most datasets, with most achieving $\geq 90$\ coverage, indicating that these training datasets consistently provide explanations for their actions.
-This characteristic is particularly valuable for interpretability and training agents with reasoning abilities.
+\textbf{Function Reasoning Analysis.} A striking finding is the high function thought coverage ($\geq 90\%$\ for most datasets), indicating that these training datasets consistently provide explanations for actions.
+This is particularly valuable for interpretability and training agents with reasoning abilities.
 Importantly, high reasoning coverage appears across all task varieties, suggesting that function thoughts represent a general characteristic of well-documented datasets rather than domain-specific behavior.